TiendaNube/api-docs/resources/product_variant.md

 ### PATCH /products/#{product_id}/variants

-Modify many existing `ProductVariant`s that belong to the given `Product`.
+Partially update a `ProductVariant` collection.
+This endpoint allows to modify many existing `ProductVariant`s that belong to the given `Product`.

 This endpoint _will not_ add new `ProductVariant`s or remove existing `ProductVariant`s; it will just update their values.

 #### Preconditions